xSke/blaseball-site-files/data/glossary.md

 - Weather.
 - The act, process, or mode of transfusing` ||||||||| |||| `from one or more Players to one or more other Players.

+## Boost
+- To add a quantity of stellar Plasma.
+- To apply a statistical increase.

 ## Bottom of the Inning
 - A portion of an Inning during which the Home Team bats and which concludes when the last of the Home Team's Ins becomes an Out.